 Alison still feels surrounded by Greg's love and encourages everyone to find his Spirit everywhere; especially in the big blue sky.
 If you want to honor Greg, she recommends that you listen with patience and curiosity to a stranger, enjoy a cappuccino, pay for someone's meal or bridge toll, admire a car (and wash it), tip generously, or eat chocolate.

-Alison continues to be deeply grateful to have spent almost 28 years with such an extraordinary person.
+Alison continues to be deeply grateful to have spent almost three decades with such an extraordinary person.

 Former PAX Programs board member and source of the Spanish Celebrating Men project.
 In her time with PAX, Gilda led: The Queen's Code Workshop (formerly Celebrating Men, Satisfying Women®) and The Queen's Code for Life (formerly Celebrating Women: Regarding Ecstasy & Power™).